 Thanks for taking the time to read these few words and look at my image galleries.

 There are four basic galleries, Nature, Monochrome, Macro and Landscape.
 I aim to update these four galleries with new images as they come along.
-However there will always be a fifth gallery which will take a look at specific bird, insect or location.
-At the moment this new gallery is all kingfishers.
+However there will always be a fifth or sixth gallery which will take a look at specific bird, insect or location.
+At the moment these new galleries are kingfishers and Birkenhead docks.
 I hope you enjoy.

 *William A Kendrick (1920 - 2003) - Watercolours.
 He was born and lived on The Wirral and emigrated in later life to New Zealand, where he continued to paint his Wirral landscape scenes from memory.